 Players on a soccer team for the first time, may be good players but don't seem to be playing well together.
 Many will say they just need some time to understand how each other plays.
 This is it.
-A.S.T. accelerates this process.
-It pushes players to realize immediately when they are out of sync with each other and pulls them back into the "zone."
+Aerobic Soccer Training or A.S.T. accelerates this process.
+It pushes soccer players to realize immediately when they are out of sync with each other and pulls them back into the "zone."

-Even though A.S.T. is extremely demanding, it is easy to lose yourself in the rhythm of the music instead of focusing on the pain of the moment.
+Even though Aerobic Soccer Training or A.S.T. is extremely demanding, it is easy to lose yourself in the rhythm of the music instead of focusing on the pain of the moment.
 Constant movement is mandatory for A.S.T.
-Rest periods are movements done at a lesser pace, while work periods could be considered all the time, since you are constantly touching the ball.
+Rest periods are movements done at a lesser pace, while work periods could be considered all the time, since you are constantly touching the soccer ball.

 Mental concentration is a requisite when performing all exercises because, if not lucid, the participant will spend more time chasing the ball then enjoying the program.

 A.S.T. gives you the building blocks to execute any move that you wish.
 The movements can be adapted or blended together to give you a desired outcome that appears spontaneously in any situation.
 From A.S.T., combinations of moves can be linked together to give your game the continuous flow that every player is looking for.
 Every movement in A.S.T. is done quickly, smoothly and in preparation for the next situation.
 You will form deftness to your touch that will have you consistently adapting to your newly acquired skills.
 Above all though, the greatest emphasis is on enjoying your personal movements and being comfortable with your inherent style.
 The building blocks are given and its up to you on how you want to put it together.